codecrafters-io/build-your-own-redis/stage_descriptions/auth-03-ql6.md

 2) 1) "nopass"
 ```

-The flags are encoded as a RESP bulk string.
+The flags are encoded as a RESP array of bulk strings; each flag is a bulk string (e.g., nopass).
 We'll get to enforcing the behavior of the `nopass` flag in later stages.

 In this stage, you only need to respond to the `ACL GETUSER` command with the `nopass` flag set.